The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 Background

-In 1914 the station had remote connection with Vienna and it served a number of other destinations both locally and regionally.
+In 1914 the station had long-distance connections with Vienna and served a number of other destinations both locally and regionally.
 It was one of the three major railway stations in Prague, together with Státní nádraží (now Masarykovo) and Severozápadní nádraží (now demolished).

 Quote(s) from the novel